Hardcoreprawn/architecture/input/posts/requirements/scalability.md

 ## Requirement

-The system must be able to scale horizontally and vertically.
+The system must be able to scale to adequately support the business

 ## Acceptance Criteria